dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_53:_Resolve_VolumeMounts_Issue_in_Kubernetes/README.md

-Here's how you identified the problem and resolved the issue:

-- Identifying the problem:

-1. You ran kubectl describe pod nginx-phpfpm to check the pod's configuration and noticed that the php-fpm-container was mounting the shared-files volume at /usr/share/nginx/html, while the nginx-container was mounting it at /var/www/html.
-2. You realized that this mismatch in mount paths could be causing the issue.

-- Resolving the issue:

-1. You ran kubectl get pod nginx-phpfpm -o yaml > pod.yaml to export the pod's configuration to a YAML file.
-2. You edited the pod.yaml file to update the mount path for the php-fpm-container to /var/www/html, matching the mount path used by the nginx-container.
-3. You deleted the existing pod using kubectl delete pod nginx-phpfpm and then created a new pod using kubectl apply -f pod.yaml.
-4. After updating the pod's configuration, you copied the index.php file to the /var/www/html directory in the nginx-container using kubectl cp /home/thor/index.php nginx-phpfpm:/var/www/html/ -c nginx-container.

-By taking these steps, you were able to identify and resolve the issue with the mismatched mount paths, allowing the website to function correctly.

 - What are shared files?

 In this context, shared-files refers to a Kubernetes volume that is shared between two containers (php-fpm-container and nginx-container) within the same pod.
 This volume is an EmptyDir type, which means it's a temporary directory that exists only for the lifetime of the pod.